 - 3.28 Amenity impacts resulting from loss of daylight and sunlight or an increase in overshadowing are a common material planning consideration.
 Guidance on assessment of daylight and sunlight is provided by the 'Site Layout Planning for Daylight and Sunlight' 2011 by BRE (the BRE Guide).
-The BRE Guide is purely advisory and an appropriate degree of flexibility needs to be applied when using the BRE Guide.
-The BRE Guide does not form part of the Development Plan and compliance is not a statutory requirement. - 3.29 There are two methods of assessment of impact on daylighting: the vertical sky component (VSC) and no sky line (NSL).
+The BRE Guide is purely advisory and an appropriate degree of flexibility needs to be applied when using the BRE Guide. - 3.29 There are two methods of assessment of impact on daylighting: the vertical sky component (VSC) and no sky line (NSL).
 The BRE Guide specifies that both the amount of daylight (VSC) and its distribution (NSL) are important.
-According to the BRE Guide, reductions in daylighting would be noticeable to occupiers when, as a result of development: - a) The VSC measured at the centre of an existing main window is less than 27%, and less than 0.8 times its former value; or: - b) The area of the working plane in a room which can receive direct skylight is reduced to less than 0.8 times its former value. - 3.30 The BRE Guide states that sunlight availability would be adversely affected if the centre of a window receives less than 25% of annual probable sunlight hours or less than 5% of probably sunlight hours between 21 September and 21 March and receives less than 0.8 times its former sunlight hours during either period and has a reduction in sunlight over the whole year of over 4%. - 3.31 For overshadowing, the BRE Guide recommends that at least 50% of the area of each amenity space should receive at least two hours of sunlight on 21st March with ratio of 0.8 times the former value being noticeably adverse. - 3.32 Specific legal advice will be given in relation to each application as required.
+According to the BRE Guide, reductions in daylighting would be noticeable to occupiers when, as a result of development: - a) The VSC measured at the centre of an existing main window is less than 27%, and less than 0.8 times its former value; and - b) The area of the working plane in a room which can receive direct skylight is reduced to less than 0.8 times its former value. - 3.30 The BRE Guide states that sunlight availability would be adversely affected if the centre of a window receives less than 25% of annual probable sunlight hours or less than 5% of probably sunlight hours between 21 September and 21 March and receives less than 0.8 times its former sunlight hours during either period and has a reduction in sunlight over the whole year of over 4%. - 3.31 For overshadowing, the BRE Guide recommends that at least 50% of the area of each amenity space should receive at least two hours of sunlight on 21st March with ratio of 0.8 times the former value being noticeably adverse. - 3.32 Specific legal advice will be given in relation to each application as required.